tcpipuk/tomfos.tr/docs/postgres/tuning/checkpoints.md

 This section primarily deals with the performance options when committing data to disk.

-However, if you want to back up the database regularly without impacting the performance of the live database, consider setting up a dedicated replica - it won't _technically_ speed up PostgreSQL, but significantly decreases the performance impact of dumping the backup to disk, and backups typically complete faster too.
-You can find my guide on this [here](https://gist.github.com/tcpipuk/f68fb199ea8b1c1bdf48833fde86b418).
+However, if you want to back up the database regularly without impacting the performance of the live database, consider setting up a dedicated replica - it won't *technically* speed up PostgreSQL, but significantly decreases the performance impact of dumping the backup to disk, and backups typically complete faster too.
+You can find my guide on [PostgreSQL streaming replication setup](https://gist.github.com/tcpipuk/f68fb199ea8b1c1bdf48833fde86b418).

 ## Understanding WAL and Checkpoints